On stratification for spaces with Noetherian mod $p$ cohomology: Quillen lifting and stratification

-In \cite{bchv1} we introduced the concept of Quillen lifting for a morphism of ring spectra $f\colon R \to S$, which we recall below.
-From the previous corollary, we can then deduce that Quillen lifting is not only sufficient, but in fact also necessary for descent of stratification along a conservative and coconservative morphism of Noetherian ring spectra.
+\begin{proof} Assume first that $(\ast)$ holds.
+In order to show that $\Mod_R$ is stratified, we must show that the localizing subcategories $\Gamma_{\fp}\Mod_R$ are minimal for all $\fp \in \Spec^h(\pi_*R)$, which follows by the implication $(3) \implies (1)$ of \Cref{prop:minconditions}.
+Conversely, suppose $\Mod_R$ is stratified.
+Since $f$ is conservative (or coconservative), $\res_f\colon \Spec^h(\pi_*S) \to \Spec^h(\pi_*R)$ is surjective by \Cref{prop:reschouinard}, so $(\ast)$ follows from $(1) \implies (3)$ of \Cref{prop:minconditions}. \end{proof} From the previous corollary, we can then deduce that Quillen lifting is not only sufficient, but in fact also necessary for descent of stratification along a conservative and coconservative morphism of Noetherian ring spectra.